-The mayor recognizes a member by calling his name, or by nodding to him, or by designating him in some other way.
+The mayor recognizes a member by calling them by name, or by nodding to them, or by designating them in some other way.

-As soon as the mayor recognizes a member, that member is entitled to the undivided attention of the council while he proposes or discusses a motion.
+As soon as the mayor recognizes a member, that member is entitled to the undivided attention of the council while proposing or discussing a motion.